QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

 data in objects similar to jagged arrays.
 It is written and typically used in C++, but has been integrated into both Python and R.

+It is not required to download and build root on your native machine as it is already built on CERNVM, but ROOT can be used for any kind of data analysis.
+You do not need to install root to go through these programs.

 How to Install ROOT
 -------------------